 Upon waking up, one of the Five Priestesses takes off her mask to reveal nothing behind it, revealing that all of the Priestesses are dead beings living through the Force.
 With a greater appreciation of their knowledge, Yoda hears the final task he must complete to discover immortality: travel to Moraband, the home planet of the Sith, and be tempted by the darkest forces in the universe.

-- Back for the Finale: Yoda sees an illusion of the Jedi Temple in a time of peace.
-The Jedi appearing in this scene: Quinlan Vos, Saesee Tiin, Mace Windu, Ahsoka Tano, Gungi, Tera Sinube, Aayla Secura, Anakin Skywalker, Kit Fisto, Eeth Koth, Ganodi, Ran Deezy, Zatt, Byph, Tiplar, Ki-Adi-Mundi, Shaak Ti, Adi Gallia, Barriss Offee, Knox, Obi-Wan Kenobi, Qui-Gon Jinn, and Dooku.note
+- Back for the Finale: Yoda sees a vision of the Jedi Temple in a time of peace.
+The Jedi appearing in this scene include Quinlan Vos, Saesee Tiin, Mace Windu, Ahsoka Tano, Gungi, Tera Sinube, Aayla Secura, Anakin Skywalker, Kit Fisto, Eeth Koth, Ganodi, Ran Deezy, Zatt, Byph, Tiplar, Ki-Adi-Mundi, Shaak Ti, Adi Gallia, Barriss Offee, Knox, Obi-Wan Kenobi, Qui-Gon Jinn, and Count Dooku.note

 - Doing In the Scientist: When introduced, the bacteria called Midi-chlorians seemed to make the Force a purely physical phenomena, but the Five Priestesses explain that the Midi-chlorians are merely a means of connecting the "living Force" with the overtly spiritual "Cosmic Force".note